asjadnaqvi/The-Stata-Guide/QUIZ/README.md

 Time: 0930-1230 GMT
 Location: Online

+More info and registration: https://www.stata-uk.com/courses/maps-in-stata-2.html

-The course has a small fee (GBP 80).
+The course has a small fee of GBP 80.
 If you are from the global South, and/or cannot pay, you can get in by doing the following quiz:

 # Quiz

 Once you have answered the questions, fill out the information, including the code on the [**Stata Quiz 2022 form**](https://forms.gle/uCj8cET9BNF9qQaA9).
+You can modify entries even after you have submitted the form but it will change the timestamp.

 ##Problem set 1